Cult Wines Launches New Investment Platform That Makes Investing in Fine Wine More Accessible and Enriching

 ABOUT CULT WINES

-Founded in 2007, Cult Wines is redefining how consumers buy, sell and invest in fine wines with intuitive digital platforms, powerful data driven technology and globalised infrastructure.
+Founded in 2007, Cult Wines is redefining how consumers buy, sell, invest and collect fine wines with intuitive digital platforms, powerful data driven technology and globalised infrastructure.
 Through a series of technological applications and strategic partnerships with a focus on data and community, the company provides superior price transparency and empowers consumers to make informed decisions.
 Headquartered in the UK, Cult Wines has offices in Canada, China, Hong Kong, Singapore, and the US.
 For more information, please visit http://www.cultwines.com/ or find us on LinkedIn, Twitter, Facebook, or Instagram.

 ABOUT CULT WINE INVESTMENT

-Cult Wine Investment, the world's leading fine wine portfolio and investment management company, is setting a new industry standard.
-The award-winning company, which manages wine portfolios worth more than CAN$330m, makes investing in fine wine as enjoyable and rewarding as the wine itself.
+Cult Wine Investment, the world's leading fine wine collection and investment management company, is setting a new industry standard.
+The award-winning company, which manages wine collections worth more than $275m, makes collecting and investing in fine wine as enjoyable and rewarding as the wine itself.
 Combining a love of fine wine and market-leading industry knowledge with the latest technology, Cult Wine Investment analyses and unlocks the market for clients around the world.
-Wine enthusiasts and investors alike choose Cult Wine Investment not merely for the extensive financial expertise, but for the shared passion for fine wine, and access to likeminded wine lovers, renowned experts, exclusive events and bespoke experiences.
+Wine collectors and investors alike choose Cult Wine Investment not merely for the extensive financial expertise, but for the shared passion for fine wine, and access to likeminded wine lovers, renowned experts, exclusive events and bespoke experiences.
 Headquartered in the UK, Cult Wines was founded in 2007 and has offices in Canada, China, Hong Kong, Singapore, and the US supporting clients in more than 80 countries.
-For more information, please visit http://www.wineinvestment.ca or find us on LinkedIn, Twitter, Facebook, or Instagram.
+For more information, please visit http://www.wineinvestment.us.com or find us on LinkedIn, Twitter, Facebook, or Instagram.

 SOURCE Cult Wines